 - There should not be any creaking or other noise in the process of moving the unit.

 In conclusion, it should be noted that you should never adjust the blade while it is hot, because this will necessarily lead to a number of negative consequences.
 As a result of such actions, it may be necessary to replace not only the tire and blade, but also the drive sprocket.

 When the Chain Needs to Be Shortened or Stretched

 What to do when the chain needs to be shortened or stretched, when it is necessary to add or remove links?

-To begin with, let’s understand in which cases it is necessary to shorten a chainsaw chain, that is, to remove links from it.
+To begin with, let’s understand in which cases it is necessary and how to shorten a chainsaw chain, that is, to remove links from it.

 The blade is shortened: